Bare machine

-In information technology, bare machine (or bare-metal computer) is a computer which has no operating system.
-The software executed by a bare machine, commonly called a "bare metal program" or "bare metal application", is designed to interact directly with hardware.
+In information technology, a bare machine (or bare-metal computer) is a computer which has no operating system.
+The software executed by a bare machine, a standalone program commonly called a bare metal program or bare metal application, is designed to interact directly with hardware.
 Bare machines are widely used in embedded systems, particularly in cases where resources are limited or high performance is required.

+Bare machine computing

+Bare Machine Computing is a computing paradigm in which application software runs directly on a bare machine as a single, stand-alone executable, without an operating system or device drivers.
+The application software has direct access to hardware resources, and there is typically no distinction between user and kernel mode.
+It is self-managed software that boots, loads and runs without using any other software components.
+Bare metal programs are typically written in a close-to-hardware language such as C or assembly language.

 Advantages

 Typically, a bare-metal application will run faster, use less memory and be more power efficient than an equivalent program that relies on an operating system, due to the inherent overhead imposed by system calls.
 For example, hardware inputs and outputs are directly accessible to bare metal software, whereas they must usually be accessed through system calls when using an OS.
+It has no OS and therefore has no OS-related vulnerabilities.

 Disadvantages

 Bare metal applications typically require more effort to develop because operating system services such as memory management and task scheduling are not available.

 Debugging a bare-metal program may be complicated by factors such as: